CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 Before reading any digital media that was in the mailbox, even though it was not expected, you should ask the specified senders if they have actually sent the media (see also OPS1.1.4 Malware Protection).
 The same applies to e-mail or other communication.
 For unknown consignors or unexpected deliveries, the safety management should be informed if no other regulations have been adopted by the management level for this case.

-If certain IT-based procedures are used to protect the data during the exchange (such as encryption or checksum procedures), the appropriate staff must be adequately trained in the handling of these procedures.
+If certain IT-based procedures are used to protect the data during the exchange (such as encryption or checksum procedures), appropriate staff should be adequately trained in the handling of such procedures.

 #### OPS.1.2.3.M4 Malware Protection [User]